Stuff the stockings!

 Once again several of our seasoned members will facilitate these workshops sessions, their input is invaluable and much appreciated.
 The workshops will give the young musicians and singers an opportunity to talk to and play with these musicians, learn more about their instrument of choice (voice included), explore the possibility of future musical liaisons with their peers and have FUN!!!!!.

-The workshops will be free of charge, sponsored by the Folk Arts Society, and any proceeds from the concert will help produce the Neil Murray Stage at the annual Newfoundland & Labrador Folk Festival in August.
+The workshops will be free of charge, sponsored by the Folk Arts Society, and any proceeds from the concert will help produce the TD Neil Murray Stage at the annual Newfoundland & Labrador Folk Festival in August.
 If you know of any interested young musical friends, please ask them to get in touch with me.

 Unfortunately, space is limited so please register early.
 Register here!